20BCD7180-Ujwala/20BCD7180-Ujwala/README.md

 - 👋 Hi, I’m Ujwala
-- 🌱 I’m currently pursuing my B.Tech from VIT-AP University ...
+- 🌱 I’m currently pursuing my B.Tech in Computer Science Engineering from VIT-AP University ...
-- 📫 You can reach me out via my email- **ujwala.bharati@gmail.com**.
+- 📫 You can reach me out via my email- **ujwala.bharati@gmail.com**

 <!---
 20BCD7180-Ujwala/20BCD7180-Ujwala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.